SwantjeM/brain-dump/README.md

 This app uses non-persistent browser storage, so a page refresh will remove the brain-dump data.

 This project uses mostly plain HTML/javaScript/CSS.
 The box breathing animation was built in p5.js

+If you want to clean out your brain, you can use it here: swantjem.github.io/brain-dump/